Electromagnetic fields and breast cancer risk

 Introduction: People are exposed to electromagnetic fields (EMF) in different ways, such as through utility wires, electric blankets, microwave ovens and fluorescent lighting.

-Regular exposure to EMF does not appear to increase the risk of breast cancer.
+Regular exposure to EMF doesn’t appear to be linked to an increased risk of breast cancer.
 Large prospective cohort studies and a meta-analysis that combined the results from 15 studies have found no link between the two.

 Learn more about EMF and breast cancer risk.